Clinical trials and experimental therapies

-- Phase 2 evaluates effectiveness and safety
+- Phase 2 trials evaluate effectiveness and safety

-- In addition to the brand-new drugs currently being studied in clinical trials, drugs that have been previously approved to treat other diseases are being examined in clinical trials to determine whether they may be effective for treating multiple myeloma
+- In addition to the new drugs currently being studied in clinical trials, drugs that have been previously approved to treat other diseases are being examined in clinical trials to determine whether they may be effective for treating multiple myeloma

 - If you decide to participate in a clinical trial, you will receive a consent form that serves as your guide to all of the important information you need to know about the trial